kayjan/bigtree/README.md

    2. Export to *dictionary*, *nested dictionary*, or *pandas DataFrame*
    3. Export tree to dot (can save to .dot, .png, .svg, .jpeg files)
    4. Export tree to Pillow (can save to .png, .jpg)
+   5. Export tree to Mermaid Flowchart (can display on .md)
 9. [**Workflows**](https://bigtree.readthedocs.io/en/latest/workflows.html)
    1. Sample workflows for tree demonstration!